-Use of Internet services for the downloading or viewing of inappropriate materials is expressly prohibited.
+Use of internet services for the downloading or viewing of inappropriate materials is expressly prohibited.
 At minimum, inappropriate materials include the following:

-Employees must respect the copyright, software licensing rules, property rights, privacy, and prerogatives of others.Â No employees may use agency facilities knowingly to download or distribute pirated software or data or use the agencys Internet facilities to deliberately propagate any virus, worm, Trojan horse, or trap-door program code.
+Agency staff must respect the copyright, software licensing rules, property rights, privacy, and prerogatives of others.
+No staff may use agency facilities knowingly to download or distribute pirated software or data or use the agency’s internet services to deliberately propagate any virus, worm, Trojan horse, or trap-door program code.
 The agency’s internet services and computing resources must not be used knowingly to violate the laws and regulations of the United States or any other nation, or the laws and regulations of any state, city, province, or local jurisdiction in any material way.
 Use of any agency resources for illegal activity is grounds for immediate termination and MOPS will cooperate with any legitimate law enforcement activity.
-The agency will comply with reasonable requests from law enforcement and regulatory agencies for logs, diaries, and archives on individuals Internet activities.
+The agency will comply with reasonable requests from law enforcement and regulatory agencies for logs, diaries, and archives on individuals internet activities.

 Social Media and Networking

-If an employee identifies himself or herself as an agency employee or discusses matters related to the agency on a social media site, the site must include a disclaimer on the front page stating that it does not express the views of the agency and that the employee is expressing only his or her personal views.
-For example:The views expressed on this website/Web log are mine alone and do not necessarily reflect the views of my employer.
+If an staff identifies himself or herself as an agency staff or discusses matters related to the agency on a social media site, the site must include a disclaimer on the front page stating that it does not express the views of the agency and that the staff is expressing only his or her personal views.
+For example: “The views expressed on this website/blog are mine alone and do not necessarily reflect the views of my employer.”
 Place the disclaimer in a prominent position and repeat it for each posting expressing an opinion related to the agency or the agency’s business.
-Employees must keep in mind that if they post information on a social media site that is in violation of agency policy and/or federal, state, or local law, the disclaimer will not shield them from disciplinary action.
+Staff must keep in mind that if they post information on a social media site that is in violation of agency policy and/or federal, state, or local law, the disclaimer will not shield them from disciplinary action.

 This policy does not apply to postings that serve a legitimate agency purpose.

-Revised 11/7/2012 Note: This policy/procedure replaces the Internet Usage policy that was in place before this date.
+Revised 7/31/18 (previous revision: 11/7/2012) Note: This policy/procedure replaces the Internet Usage policy that was in place before this date.